codingarchitect/BlazorTokenIssue/README.md

 ## Test Solution

-This solution is comprised of 3 projects
+This solution is comprised of the following projects

 1. `WebApi` - This is a small Web API project that returns a set of weather forecasts.
 The service is configured to require an access token with the